Mar 11, 2021

 With another winter in the rear view, it’s time to inspect your home and see if it caused any damage.
 Often the signs of winter damage reveal themselves once the weather warms up and the ground thaws.

 Here is a checklist of things to inspect:

 1) Check Out The Roof

-Your roof is one of the most important parts of your home, and ensuring it is free of issues is vital to keeping your entire home well maintained.
-An issue with your roof such as damage to shingles, flashing, or leaks can quickly impact other areas of your home.
+It is vital to ensure your roof is free of damages.
+An issue with your roof such as damage to shingles, flashing, or leaks can quickly impact other areas.

 “From the ground, check for missing, torn, buckling or curling shingles; asphalt granules in eaves troughs, as well as shingles with missing granules.
 These are all telltale signs that you may need to reroof,” says makeitright.ca.

 2) Clean Out The Gutters And Downspouts

 Over time, gutters and downspouts can get clogged, especially if you have many trees and vegetation in your neighbourhood.
 We all know that clogged gutters can cause water damage and prevent water from adequately being directed away.
 Remove any debris, patch holes in your gutter with exterior grade caulking, and check your downspouts to ensure they are properly directing it away from your structure.

 Your foundation is often the source of water issues in your basement.
 Do a walk around of the exterior, and check for cracks in the foundation as well as inspecting the exterior walls, siding, and brick for damage.
 If you identify issues, contact a foundation specialist to take a look.

 4) Check The Seals Around Exterior Windows And Doors